5/1/2025

 Mike Guthrie

+Thanks.
 Matt, thanks for your question.
 Since we just launched differential pricing, I guess to stick with the metaphor, it has to be the top of the first inning.
 I don't know how many outs there are in the inning, but it's pretty early.
-We have done testing before we launched and thus far, as we said in the letter, the results are good, but it's very early.
-It's logical to us that this is what we would see, but until we see it in practice, we of course don't know for sure.
-So far, so good, but very much early days.
+We did testing before we launched, and thus far, as we said in the letter, The results are good, but it's very early.
+It's logical to us that this is what we would see, but until we see it in practice, we, of course, don't know for sure.
+So, so far, so good, but very much early days.

 speaker